wultra/powerauth-server/docs/SOAP-Service-Methods.md

 ### Method 'initActivation'

-Create (initialize) a new application for given user and application.
+Create (initialize) a new activation for given user and application.
 After calling this method, a new activation record is created in CREATED state.

 #### Request